HAZMAT Test – CDL Hazmat Practice Test

 Before being able to operate ANY vehicle that is used to transport any material which requires a Hazardous Material placard, or any quantity of a material which is listed as a Select Agent or Toxin in 42 CFR 93, you must possess a CDL with a Hazmat Endorsement.
-This testing ensures that a driver is fully trained and qualified to deal with potentially dangerous spills and situations.
+This testing (Hazmat Test) ensures that a driver is fully trained and qualified to deal with potentially dangerous spills and situations.
 This protects the driver, the company the driver works for, and the public, in general, should a potentially dangerous situation arise.

 Steps to Take to Get Your CDL HAZMAT Endorsement